cosmos/gaia/docs/hub-tutorials/join-testnet.md

 Cosmovisor is a process manager that monitors the governance module for incoming chain upgrade proposals.
 When a proposal is approved, Cosmovisor can automatically download the new binary, stop the chain when it hits the upgrade height, switch to the new binary, and restart the daemon.
 This tutorial will provide instructions for the most efficient way to sync via Cosmovisor.
 For more information on configuration, check out the Cosmos SDK's [Cosmovisor repository documentation](https://github.com/cosmos/cosmos-sdk/tree/master/cosmovisor#auto-download).

 Cosmovisor can be used when syncing with Blocksync or State Sync.
-Make sure to follow the Cosmovisor setup, and then run `cosmovisor start` in place of `gaiad start`.
+Make sure to follow the Cosmovisor setup below, and then run `cosmovisor start` in place of `gaiad start`.

 Cosmovisor requires the creation the following directory structure:
 ```shell